Dawson Bridge

 The Dawson Bridge is being rehabilitated, with construction underway until spring 2026.

-Project Update - November 2025
+Project Update - December 2025

-Starting in early 2026, temporary single-lane closures will be required on Dawson Bridge.
+In 2026, temporary single-lane closures will be required on Dawson Bridge.
 These closures are expected to last approximately one month.
 Traffic control measures will be in place to manage traffic.

 Pedestrian sidewalk access will be closed on one side of the bridge for the duration of the project to accommodate scaffolding work.
 Pedestrian access will be maintained on the opposite side of the bridge.